tbensky/selenium-peoplesoft/README.md

 	WebDriverWait(browser, LONG_TIMEOUT).until(EC.invisibility_of_element_located((By.XPATH, LOADING_ELEMENT_XPATH)))
 	print "spinner done"
 ```

 This really helped, and allows for very long data entry runs to work without a hitch.
 Although I still have a feeling I missed something, I do see the script pause while spinners appear, only to continue as soon as the spinner disappears again.

 # Closing

 This works!
-And, it saves me not just time but I can avoid the foot-dragging associated with this scheduling job, knowing "dealing with PS" was coming.
-I know once I focus on the planning, the rest is just a matter of running this script.
+And, it saves me not just time but, I can avoid the foot-dragging associated with this scheduling job, knowing that "dealing with PS" was coming.
+I know once I get the planning done, the rest is just a matter of running this script.

 Here you can see it entering information for a class called PHYS-111 (watch the fast 'typing speed' and the spinners in the upper right corner!).

 [![Watch it work](https://img.youtube.com/vi/dH0tezaQcVQ/0.jpg)](https://www.youtube.com/watch?v=dH0tezaQcVQ)

-My full code for `autops.py` is in the `src` folder.
+The full code for `autops.py` is in the `src` folder.
 I generally approch data entry from an as needed basis, so my script has a lot of commented out blocks used for this and that.
 But all of my tasks are based on the core functions presented above.
+Python as a language is helpful for throwing together quick data-entry logic.

-When doing manual entry, I would always have to do a "diff" between by records and PS to be sure I was in sync.
+When doing manual entry, I would always have to do a "diff" between my CSV and PS to be sure I was in sync.
 This always took 24 hours, since after any data entry, I would have to wait a day for my university to "refresh" local tables from PS (PS does not have any data export functionality).
-I would pull this local table, and diff it with my csv file, then go in and fix errors until the diff result was empty.
-This would usually take a whole week (10 min of diffing, them wait 24 hour to diff again).
-There are no errors now, since what goes into PS comes right from the CSV.
+I would then pull this local table, and diff it with my csv file, then go in and fix errors until the diff result was empty.
+This would usually take a whole week (10 min of diffing, then another 24 hour wait to diff again).
+There are no errors now, since what goes into PS comes right from the CSV (i.e. no human involved).

 Also, in terms of staying synced, when I make changes, I just tell Selenium to delete what in PS and re-enter everything.
-It' just a computer talking to a computer, so it's no sweat for me.
+I also usually run the script in blocks, having it only enter all classes of a given kind (i.e. all PHYS-121s, etc.) so I don't rely too much on seamless completion of a very large entry job.
+All told now, it's just a computer talking to a computer, so it's no sweat for me.
 I had a grand plan of using Selenium to probe differences, but that got too messy.